 Nazaré

-Just over an hour from Lisbon is one of the most spontaneous Carnival parades in the country, with thousands of people flooding the waterfront to see practically the entire population of Nazaré experiencing the Carnival of their land in a very intense way, without explanation.
+Just over an hour from Lisbon, there’s one of the most spontaneous Carnival parades in the country, with thousands of people invading the waterfront to see the entire population of Nazaré experiencing the Carnival of their land, in a very intense way, without explanation.

-After all, this is the date of the year that Nazarenes look forward to the most throughout the year, and it is on February 3rd (the day of São Brás) that the Carnival festivities officially begin, although the celebrations begin much earlier, with the typical street dances and other themed parties throughout the town.
+After all, this is the time of year that the people of Nazareth most look forward to, and it is on February 3 (the day of São Brás) that the Carnival festivities officially begin, although the celebrations of these days start much earlier, with the typical street dances and other themed parties throughout the town.

 This Carnival is theirs alone, the Nazarenes, who will take anything to dress up in the wildest way you can imagine.

-It’s “à troncage” they say, and with everything they can get their hands on, they dress up in the most original way you’ve ever seen.
+It’s “à troncage” they say, and with everything they can get their hands on, each one dresses up in the most original way you’ve ever seen.

-More organized are the Carnival parades, which this year are held under the motto “Tá mea praia alevantada” and take place at five different times:
+More organized are the Carnival parades, which this year are held under the motto “Tá enjoade c’má pardela” and take place at various different times:

 In addition to these events, there will also be evening entertainment for five days in the town’s bars and in the dance halls of various cultural and recreational associations in the municipality: Mar-Alto, Tá-Mar and BIR.